ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 deployment of new algorithms is not in fact gated by publication of the algorithm as an RFC.

-Nevertheless, editing and publicly sharing the specification of congestion control algorithms has a number of advantages:
+Nevertheless, specifying congestion control algorithms has a number of advantages:

 - A specification can help implementers, operators, and other interested parties to develop a shared understanding of how the algorithm works and how